 3) Lacing cards

 4) Pull pennies hiding inside Yellow Theraputty with writing fingers.
 Each retrieved penny can be placed into a bank (or cut a slit into the lid of a container) using the same fingers.
-Roll the putty into a snake and pinch it from one end to the other only using tripod fingers.
-Form tiny balls and then make mini pancakes using the thumb or pointer.
+Roll the putty into a snake and pinch it from one end to the other, only using tripod fingers.
+Form tiny balls, then make mini pancakes with the thumb or pointer.

 5) Tape a rubbing plate to the table and then tape a piece of paper over it, also to the table.
 Use a Crayon Rock in the “sleeping position” using the writing fingers to reveal the picture.

-6) Use Cray pas with simple connect the dots and mazes (or stick with “sleeping” Crayon Rocks or try ⅓ of broken, chunky crayons).
+6) Use Cray pas with simple connect the dots and mazes (or stick with “sleeping” Crayon Rocks or try ⅓ of a broken, chunky crayon).

-Manhattan Handwriting Specialist/Occupational Therapist Lauren Stern, OTR/L, gave me these ideas!
+Manhattan Handwriting Specialist/Occupational Therapist Lauren Stern, OTR/L, shared these ideas with me!
 If you have concerns about your child’s handwriting and fine motor development, she can be reached at lauren@laurensternKidsOT.com.